Mina Tolu

-Mina Tolu is a Maltese politician, activist who champions LGBTQIA causes and is a green activist who has campaigned to raise awareness of transgender rights and gender equality in Europe.
+Mina Jack Tolu (born 31 August 1991) is a Maltese politician, activist who champions LGBTQIA causes and is a green activist who has campaigned to raise awareness of transgender rights and gender equality in Europe.
 They ran for the 2019 European Parliament election in Malta.
+Tolu served as deputy chairperson of AD+PD and was co-spokesperson of the Federation of Young European Greens.

 Early life

-Tolu and their twin sibling, Ludo Tolu, were born on 31 August 1991.
-Together, they founded the Maltese Student Organisation, We Are, in 2010.
+Tolu and their twin sibling, Ludo Tolu, were born on 31 August 1991 to a Maltese family of Italian descent.
+Together, they founded the Maltese Student Organisation, "We Are", in 2010.
 Tolu's father, Giancarlo Tolu, is a Maltese sportsman who broke a Guinness World Record in bowling in 2004 and represented Malta at the European Senior Bowling Championships and the Senior World Cup.